Installomator/Installomator/README.md

 I wrote this script mainly for use with Jamf Pro, because that is what we use.
 For testing, you can run the script interactively from the command line.
 However, I have tried to keep anything that is specific to Jamf optional, or so flexible that it will work anywhere.
 Even if it does not work with your management system 'out of the box,' the adaptations should be straightforward.

 Not all MDMs can include the full script, for those MDMs it might be more useful to install it on the client machines, and run it from there.
-See [Using another MDM than Jamf and you might want a local installation](https://github.com/Theile/Installomator/) By Søren Theilgaard.
+So a PKG to be installed on client Macs is also provided here.

 ### No dependencies